skywayaudiolabs/skywayaudiolabs.github.io/_posts/2015-6-13-Promises-Promises.md

   console.log err
 ```

 In this case, the `Promise.all` method is called when all of the Promise objects have been resolved.
+A `reject` on any of the promises will trigger `.catch` and exit as well.

 Ok, let's chain some functions together.